KomodoPlatform/developer-docs/docs/qa/adb-logcat.md

 .\adb.exe logcat --pid=$(.\adb.exe shell pidof -s com.komodoplatform.atomicdex) >  .\logs\atomicDEX-log.txt
 ```

-- There won't be any visible output on the terminal except for a blinking cursor.
+- There won't be any visible output on the command prompt except for a blinking cursor.
 - Now use the app on the android device till the problem case occurs.
 Then hit `CTRL + C` on your keyboard to exit from the command.
 You will find a text file named `atomicDEX-log.txt` in the folder named `logs` in the extracted folder.
 Share it with the developer to report the issue.